oVirt/ovirt-site/source/feature/websocketproxy-on-a-separate-host.html.md

 ### Testing

-A tester should perform a full oVirt installation choosing to install the WebSocketProxy on a different host.
-The The tester should be able to connect to any running machine via the noVNC web client.
+Install and setup ovirt-engine on machine A, ovirt-engine-websocket-proxy on machine B and setup it as described.
+The user should be able to see a VM console thought websocket-proxy on host B.

+On A:

+      yum install ovirt-engine-setup
+      engine-setup

+On B:

+      yum install ovirt-engine-websocket-proxy

+Add a virtualization host, start a VM from the engine and pen the noVNC console.
+The user should be able to see the VM console.

 ### Comments and Discussion